joshualee/cs262_final_project/README.md

 Compilation
 -----------------
 To compile all files run the following command from the top level.
-All class and stub files will be located in the bin directory.
+All class and stub files will be placed in the `bin/` directory.

 	./compile.sh

 Usage
 -----------------
-Run the following commands for the appropriate system from the top level, substituting the placeholders $REGISTRY_PORT, $REGISTRY_IP, and $SERVER_NAME with appropriate values.
-The first two placeholders correspond to the port and public IP address of the rmiregistry, respectively.
-Note that the IP of the rmiregistry will be the same as the IP of the machine on which the server is running.
-The last placeholder is the name of the server.
+Run the following commands for the appropriate system from the top level, substituting the placeholders $POLICY_FILE, $REGISTRY_PORT, $REGISTRY_IP, and $SERVER_NAME with appropriate values. $POLICY_FILE can be replaced with one of two file names: all.policy or general.policy.
+The former is a blanket grant of permissions while the latter is more restricted (and recommended). $REGISTRY_PORT and $REGISTRY_IP correspond to the port and public IP address of the rmiregistry, respectively.
+Note that the IP of the rmiregistry will be the same as the IP of the machine on which the server is running. $SERVER_NAME is the name of the server.

 (1) Encrypted Message System

-    java -Djava.security.policy=policies/general.policy -classpath bin edu.harvard.cs262.crypto.server.CentralServer $REGISTRY_PORT $SERVER_NAME
+    java -Djava.security.policy=policies/$POLICY_FILE -classpath bin edu.harvard.cs262.crypto.server.CentralServer $REGISTRY_PORT $SERVER_NAME

-    java -Djava.security.policy=policies/general.policy -classpath bin edu.harvard.cs262.crypto.client.ClientConsole $REGISTRY_IP $REGISTRY_PORT $SERVER_NAME
+    java -Djava.security.policy=policies/$POLICY_FILE -classpath bin edu.harvard.cs262.crypto.client.ClientConsole $REGISTRY_IP $REGISTRY_PORT $SERVER_NAME

 (2) Encrypted Voting System

-    java -Djava.security.policy=policies/general.policy -classpath bin edu.harvard.cs262.crypto.server.EVoteServer $REGISTRY_PORT $SERVER_NAME
+    java -Djava.security.policy=policies/$POLICY_FILE -classpath bin edu.harvard.cs262.crypto.server.EVoteServer $REGISTRY_PORT $SERVER_NAME

-    java -Djava.security.policy=policies/general.policy -classpath bin edu.harvard.cs262.crypto.client.EVoteClient $REGISTRY_IP $REGISTRY_PORT $SERVER_NAME
+    java -Djava.security.policy=policies/$POLICY_FILE -classpath bin edu.harvard.cs262.crypto.client.EVoteClient $REGISTRY_IP $REGISTRY_PORT $SERVER_NAME

 Testing
 --------------------
+To run any of the test files described in this section, execute the following command from the top level where $FILE_NAME is replaced by the appropriate file name.

+	java -classpath bin edu.harvard.cs262.tests.$FILE_NAME

 #### Logs